 Winter Fountain Care and a Beautiful Winter Decorating Project!

 If you live in an area that gets distinctive seasons, a garden fountain is a lovely feature in the spring, summer, and fall garden.
 And let’s not forget the winter!
 Your fountain is likely in a prominent location of your garden so you can enjoy it all year round.
 In the winter, when the snow falls and the temperature drops, it can still be a feature, but in a different way.
 After you do come basic winter fountain care tasks, then it’s time to use the garden to decorate it up with greenery from the garden, lights, and ornaments.

 Winter Fountain Care

-I have two fountains in my garden, a disappearing fountain in my front yard secret garden as well as a lions head wall fountain on my garden studio.
+I have two fountains in my garden, a disappearing fountain in my front yard secret garden as well as a lion’s head wall fountain on my garden studio.
 Admittedly, the cold weather appeared suddenly this year so the fountains were still running when I had to quickly remove the pumps prepare them for winter.
-You can see more on winter fountain care in this article.

 In the summer, I add floating pond plants to the lion’s head fountain along with some floating ceramic fish and a rock for the birds and bees to perch on.
 Once it was cleaned out and empty it looked a bit sad so I took 10 minutes to spruce it up with some freshly cut greenery from around the garden.